 The Wisconsin Department of Revenue (DOR) conducts periodic audits for compliance with the state sales tax laws and administrative code rules.
 Recent audits raised questions from public libraries concerning the sales tax laws and regulations as they apply to libraries and other government agencies.

 While sales to public libraries are exempt from the sales tax, sales by public libraries are generally not exempt from the sales tax.
-Most public library sales, including sales of photocopies and computer printout charges, are subject to the Wisconsin sales tax and any county and stadium sales taxes.
-Other library sales, such as sales of withdrawn books, used equipment, and used furniture, are also subject to the sales tax.
-Rentals, such as the rental of best-selling books and videos, are also subject to the sales tax.
+Public library sales subject to the Wisconsin sales tax include the sale of photocopies, computer printouts, withdrawn books, used equipment and furniture, and the rental of best-selling books and videos.
+Items such as brewed coffee are also subject to sales tax, under the category of "prepared food."

 Wisconsin Administrative Code section Tax 11.05 details the sales tax rules for state and local government agencies.
 Public libraries fall under the same general rules that apply to other state and local government agencies.
 Wisconsin Department of Revenue's Publication 209 - "Sales and Use Tax Information for Wisconsin Counties and Municipalities" - is also a helpful resource.